treojs/idb-factory/Readme.md

 This module provides consistent, modern API to `window.indexedDB`.
 It's especially useful for test environment, when you need to open/delete database multiple times.

-For implementation details check [well documented 100 lines of the source](./src/index.js).
+For implementation details check [just 100 lines of the source](./src/index.js).

 ## Example